-- Three clinical trial batches shall be manufactured at a facility after obtaining Licensein Form 29 to manufacture the veterinary vaccines for purposes of examination, test or analysisissued by the concerned State Licensing Authority.
-Clinical trial batches shall be manufactured following the cGMP guidelines. - The clinical trial batchesshallbe sent to the testing laboratory for testing and analysis of the veterinary vaccine.
-(Testing at the labs and application to conduct clinical/field trial shall be parallel activities if the applicant intends to expedite the development).
+- Three clinical trial batches shall be manufactured at a facility after obtaining License in Form 29 to manufacture the veterinary vaccines for purposes of examination, test or analysis issued by the concerned State Licensing Authority.
+Clinical trial batches shall be manufactured following the cGMP guidelines. - 2.
+The clinical trial batches shall be sent to the CDSCO approved testing laboratory for testing and analysis of the veterinary vaccine.
+The batch which will be used in the trials alone can be get tested from the CDSCO approved testing laboratory.